Text Message

 The body of the text message.
 The message body can be configured in a multiline Arcade expression.

-Access a feature attribute value by enclosing it in the following token sequence: $${$feature.any_attribute_name}.
+To reference a feature attribute value, enclose it in this token sequence: $${$feature.any_attribute_name}.

-Use an Arcade expression by encoding it in the following token sequence $${functionName}—for example, $${TextFormatting.NewLine}.
+To use an Arcade expression, encode it in this token sequence: $${functionName}—for example, $${TextFormatting.NewLine}.

 Arcade Multiline Text